SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Style_A_Table.md

    1. Click *color* and use the color picker box to adjust the text color to green.

-1. Do not close the Template Editor yet, as you will need it again in step 7.
+1. Keep the Template Editor open, as you will need it again in step 7.

 ## Step 7: Add a context menu

-To finish off this tutorial, you will add a context menu to the table.
+To conclude this tutorial, incorporate a context menu into the table.

 1. In the *Tools* tab, click *Icon*.